CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

     ![](./media/costupd-15.png)

 > **Note:** You can try it on other resource groups too by updating the resource group name.
-Here we took example of wafprod resource group.
+Here we took example of the wafprod resource group.

 22. Once the runbook is published, select **Link to schedule** on the Overview page.